New York Daily News: Noteworthy front pages

 In January 2016, after Republican senator and presidential candidate Ted Cruz of Texas disparaged "New York values" in a Republican primary debate, the News responded with a cover page headline reading "DROP DEAD, TED" and showing the Statue of Liberty giving the middle finger.

 Controversies

-The Daily News supported the Iraq War.
-On March 14, 2003, six days before the 2003 invasion of Iraq, the Daily News reported "President Bush is targeting an aggressive, dangerous, psychotic dictator who has stockpiled weapons of mass destruction and would use them without compunction. ...
-With Saddam in power, there can be no peace.
-One argument you hear raised against war is fear of retaliation: America mustn't upset the terrorists.
-After 9/11, does this even need to be rebutted?
-Terrorists have killed thousands of Americans already and thirst for more.
-Fighting back is a necessity, unless people want the peace of the grave."

 On December 20, 2016, Daily News columnist Gersh Kuntzman compared the assassination of the Russian Ambassador to Turkey, Andrei Karlov, to the assassination of Nazi German diplomat Ernst vom Rath by Jewish student Herschel Grynszpan, saying "justice has been served."
-Russia has demanded an official apology from Daily News.

-Since 2018, Daily News has been preventing internet users in the European Union from accessing its website, on grounds of missing data protection compliance.
+Since 2018, the Daily News has prevented internet users in the European Union from accessing its website, on grounds of missing data protection compliance.